One job per page

 Read resourceTeam guide

-The team writing layer: shared styles, workflows, company context, owner-managed seats, and a 14-day Team trial.
+Give your team shared styles, workflows, company context, owner-managed seats, and a 14-day Team trial.

 Read resourcePilot